AndySomogyi/mechanica/docs/source/flux.rst

 have initial values, but we refer to these more advanced uses in the :ref:`Species` section.

-Recall that the bulk or solvent particles dont't represent a single molecule, but rather a parcel of fluid.
-As such, disolved chemical solutes (cargo) in each parcel of fluid have natural tendency to *diffuse* to nearby locations.
+Recall that the bulk or solvent particles don't represent a single molecule, but rather a parcel of fluid.
+As such, dissolved chemical solutes (cargo) in each parcel of fluid have natural tendency to *diffuse* to nearby locations.